 In 2008 with the support of PNE-Online and other supporters groups, PSG decided to make it an annual event for all North End fans and the people of Preston to remember anyone they may have lost during that season/year.

-Although PSG are now disbanded a wide range of North End Supporters have come together with the club to keep the Gentry Tradition going.
+A wide range of North End Supporters come together each season with the club to ensure this unique tradition is one of the highlights of the football calendar.